-The Global Health Section (GHS) has been engaged in the Danida flagship “Building Stronger Universities” (BSU) since the early pilot phase in 2010.
+The Global Health Section has been engaged in the Danida flagship “Building Stronger Universities” (BSU) since the early pilot phase in 2010.
 In the initial year support was mainly provided for needs assessments and pilot activities.
-Since then collaboration in established partnerships with universities in Tanzania, Zanzibar and Ghana has included:
+Since then collaboration in established partnerships with universities in Tanzania, Zanzibar, Ghana and most recently Ethiopia has included:

 - Development of postgraduate and PhD courses